kofiandoh/dockerize-magento2/README.md

 ```

 If you want to use different parameters change the values in the [config/env.sh](config/env.sh) file to your needs.
-After customizing the parameters just run trigger the installation with `bin/console install <hostname>`.
+After customizing the parameters just trigger the installation with `bin/console install <hostname>`.

 ## Licensing